Radmund/openXsensor_vario_gps/README.md

 -Buying the right hardware

--Know how your Taranis works with LUA scripts/upgrades etc.
+-Know how to configure your Taranis with LUA scripts/upgrades/menu's etc.
-For the used LUA scripts goto github account moschotto/OpenTX_GPS_Telemetry

 -Solder techniques